MistbornOne/stories/src/content/docs/caveumbria/chapter 2.md

 ---
-title: "Chapter Two: The Hunt Begins"
+title: "Chapter 2: The Hunt Begins"
 description: "Second chapter of the Leviathan Jones Chronicles"
 ---